 The Company's facilities are located in suburban Atlanta, Georgia, and in Fareham, United Kingdom.
 The Atlanta facilities consist of two separate locations totaling approximately 220,000 square feet of leased office, manufacturing, laboratory, and warehouse space.
 Approximately 26,000 square feet are dedicated to clean room work areas.
 The primary facility has six main laboratory facilities: human tissue processing, BioGlue manufacturing, bioprosthesis manufacturing, research and development, microbiology, and pathology.
 Each of these areas consists of a general technician work area and adjoining "clean rooms" for work with human tissue and for aseptic processing.
 The clean rooms are supplied with highly filtered air that provides a near-sterile environment.
 The human tissue processing laboratory contains approximately 15,600 square feet with a suite of eight clean rooms.
 The BioGlue manufacturing laboratory contains approximately 13,500 square feet with a suite of six clean rooms.
-The bioprosthesis manufacturing laboratory contains approximately 20,000 square feet with a suite of six clean rooms.
+The BioGlue manufacturing laboratory contains approximately 13,500 square feet with a suite of six clean rooms.
 The research and development laboratory is approximately 10,500 square feet with a suite of five clean rooms.
-The microbiology laboratory is approximately 8,000 square feet with a suite of five clean rooms.
+The pathology laboratory is approximately 8,000 square feet with a suite of five clean rooms.
+The pathology laboratory is approximately 8,000 square feet with a suite of five clean rooms.
+The pathology laboratory is approximately 8,000 square feet with a suite of five clean rooms.
 The pathology laboratory is approximately 1,100 square feet.
-One additional facility contains approximately 20,000 square feet, with about 2,100 square feet of laboratory space and a suite of six clean rooms.
+One additional facility contains approximately 20,000 square feet of laboratory space and a suite of six clean rooms.
+The Europa facility located in Fareham, United Kingdom contains approximately 5,600 square feet of flaboratory space and a suite of six clean rooms.
 The Europa facility located in Fareham, United Kingdom contains approximately 5,600 square feet of office, warehousing, and training laboratory space.
-Subsequent to the sale of the Ideas for Medicine, Inc. ("IFM") assets, the Company continues to lease the 30,000 square foot IFM facility in St. Petersburg, Florida from the former principal shareholder of IFM.
-A wholly owned subsidiary of LeMaitre Vascular, Inc. currently subleases the IFM facility from the Company.
-The Company's lease and sublease on its IFM facility expires in 2007.
+Subsequent to the sale of the Ideas for Medicine, Inc. ("IFM") ass